-- This should be a question that you're becoming increasingly familiar with.
-Szabo goes on to quote Carl Menger's theory that money arises from a sufficient volume of commodity barter and discusses the issues with barter that could've lead to its further development as an abstraction.
+This should be a question that you're becoming increasingly familiar with.
+Szabo quotes Carl Menger's theory that money arises from a sufficient volume of commodity barter and discusses the issues with barter that could've lead to the further development of money as an abstraction.
 Contrast this with the David Graeber brief, up next, to get a sense for the different approaches to this question.
 We tend to side with Graeber, but don't take our word for it!
-In any case, Szabo makes a profound and underappreciated point in discussing the problem of scale which arises with barter:
+In any case, Szabo makes an underappreciated point in discussing the problem of scale which arises with barter:

 "With money, there are only n prices – 500 products, 500 prices.
 Money for this purpose can work either as a medium of exchange or simply as a standard of value – as long as the number of money prices themselves do not grow too large to memorize or change too often."

 Money has a price!
-There are, in fact, different prices for different kinds of money.
-This is why we have included the Perry Mehrling lectures in this section.
+There are, in fact, different prices for different kinds of money, hence the Perry Mehrling lectures in this section.
 Though it's not expected you watch them all, the ones we have selected will give you much deeper insight into this simple, though surprising, fact.

 "how collectibles lowered transaction costs in each kind of wealth transfer – in the voluntary free gift of inheritance, in voluntary mutual trade or marriage, and in the involuntary transfers of legal judgments and tribute [...]
 Durable collectibles, what today we would call heirlooms, could persist for many generations and added substantial value at each transfer – often making the transfer even possible at all."